mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 ![](Images/3.2.png)

 - Add a widget that summarizes the contents of the cart and that can be clicked to display the cart contents throughout the application.
 Use the `Font Awesome` package, which is an excellent set of open source icons that are integrated into applications as fonts, where each character in the font is a different image (see http://fortawesome.github.io/Font-Awesome).
-To install the client-side package, use a PowerShell command prompt to run the command
+To install the [client-side](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-cli?view=aspnetcore-3.1) package, use a PowerShell command prompt to run the command (or [Visual Studio possibilities](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-6.0))

 ```
 libman install font-awesome@5.15.4 -d wwwroot/lib/font-awesome

 ```

-The libman.json file looks like this
+The libman.json file looks like this (always check for up-to-date versions of the libraries you use)

 ```
 {